 In recruitment, we understand that the ‘quality’ of new hires is now of greater importance than ever.
-Even for business with bright long-term futures, short-term cashflow issues have added temporary constraints.
+Even for businesses with bright long-term futures, short-term cashflow issues have added temporary constraints.
 It’s clear that every hire really counts.

-Getting the right person for the job - someone who offers best possible value for money - is therefore critical.
+Getting the right person for the job - someone who offers the best possible value for money - is therefore critical.
 Good people are an essential component of every successful business, and in challenging times, even more so.

 Grit, resilience and strong core skills are traits that will continue to serve iGaming businesses well as the COVID-19 pandemic, and its economic effects, continues on.